nakonechny/uv-k5-firmware-custom/desktop/README.md

 # Quansheng K5 Viewer

-This Python script is a simple viewer that displays current screen from the Quansheng K5 transceiver (under F4HWN firmware), transmitted via a serial connection (UART).
+This Python script is a lightweight viewer that displays the live screen output of the Quansheng K5 transceiver (running F4HWN firmware), transmitted via UART to your computer through a Baofeng/Kenwood-style USB-to-Serial cable.

 ## 🚀 Features